This post may contain affiliate links. Please see my disclosure policy for details.

 The address is Arley, Northwich CW9 6NA.
 Click here for a Google Pin.

-However, they will have an alternate route to follow on your arrival for the Forbidden Forest Experience car parking area.
+However, they will have an alternate route to follow on your arrival at the Forbidden Forest Experience car parking area.

 So, depending on where you’re heading will depend on the route you need to take.
 Thankfully, Arley is well signposted on the M6 and M56